larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-also number 90 and this again is is a display hack where it just with a simple program as a display of a directory or micro tape maybe.
+also number 90 and this again is is a display hack where it just with a simple program as a display of a directory or microtape maybe.
 And here's this little worm fish kind of flowing around.
 It's a simple rule.